Peel Region homepage

 We have streamlined our funding agreements to build an inclusive, accessible, and affordable child care system.

-As a part of our CWELCC program, approved child care providers in Peel Region will automatically enter an EYCC Funding Agreement.
+As a part of our CWELCC program, approved child care providers in Peel Region will enter an EYCC Funding Agreement.
 This agreement requires providers to:

 • Accept and include children who receive child care subsidy.